6RD not working in latest snapshots

 What changed back in January that made these problems occur anyway?

-#31 Updated by Will Wainwright over 5 years ago
+#31 Updated by Will Wainwright about 7 years ago

 I don't read Chris' response as a problem with the ISP, I think it's a problem with pfSense that wasn't able to be sorted before 2.1 was released.
 I can tell you my pfSense install from way back in January is still working like a champ with my Charter connection, while builds since then simply don't so if there was a problem with the ISP I suspect 6RD wouldn't have ever worked.